alt1f923/python_tutorial/README.md

  * Objects and methods
  * Types
  * A brief explaination of literals
+ * A brief explaination of mutability
  * Tuples, Lists and Sets
+ * Indexing, Slicing and Aliasing
  * Dictionaries

  **Chapter three** NOT READY
 =============
+ * Looping
  * Iteration
+ *